Silent Workstation Builds: Including 4 Quiet PC Build recommendations

 Congratulations – You’ve got your whisper-quiet PC!
 Here’s how to maintain it:

 Key Point: Making a silent workstation is about strategy.
 Maintaining a silent workstation is about consistency.
-Routine cleaning, software optimisation, and proactive fan care keep noise levels low long after the initial build.
+Even annual cleaning, software optimisation, and proactive fan care keep noise levels low long after the initial build.

 From noiseless power supplies to semi-passive graphics cards and noise-dampening cases, every component has its role to fulfil.
 But no less significant are small details: custom fan curves, an optimal environment, and proper maintenance to ensure silence in the long run.